- Ace your internal kickoff meeting

 Confirm everything in writing that was in the kick-off meeting.

 One of the most overlooked and important emails in any marketing or outreach campaign is the follow-up.
-Sometimes, people need an extra push in order to connect ideas and get in touch.
+Sometimes, people need an extra push to connect ideas and get in touch.

 The same is true for meetings.
 After you wrap up your kickoff meeting, send out a recap email covering everything that you went over in the meeting.
 While you can type some of this content up beforehand, you should leave a little space at the bottom where you can recap questions and meeting-specific conversations.